fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A major disadvantage of Rose Trees vs balanced trees, such as `ISet`, is that
-the user is expected to manually balance.
-However, a major advantage of Rose
+The user of a Rose Tree is expected to manually balance it, which makes it
-Trees is that the user can manually balance according to some domain knowledge.
+suitable for cases where domain knowledge of a hierarchy is available.
+For

-For example, in artificial intelligence, a Rose Tree can be used in [clustering
+example, in artificial intelligence, a Rose Tree can be used in [clustering
 algorithms](https://arxiv.org/abs/1203.3468) to organise data into a hierarchy of similar things.
 It is possible
 to represent XML documents with a Rose Tree.

-If we find ourselves working with hierarchical data, consider using a Rose Tree
+If you find yourself working with hierarchical data, consider using a Rose Tree
-instead of writing a custom data structure.
+instead of rolling a custom data structure.

 ### TODO FingerTree